-Your dossier contains positive results for the in vitro gene mutation study in bacteria and in vitro mammalian chromosomal aberration test, which raise the concerns for gene mutations and chromosomal aberrations.
+Your dossier contains positive results from the in vitro gene mutation study in bacteria and from the in vitro mammalian chromosomal aberration test, which raise the concerns for gene mutations and chromosomal aberrations.

 1.1.
 Information provided to fulfil the information requirement